Quick Verdict

 Sunday Riley C.E.O.
 Glow Vitamin C + Turmeric Oil

-Verdict: Drunk Elephant C-Firma wins on formula integrity — L-ascorbic acid at 15% with ferulic acid is the most clinically validated vitamin C format.
+Verdict: Drunk Elephant C-Firma wins on formula integrity -- L-ascorbic acid at 15% with ferulic acid is a well-studied vitamin C reference format.
 Sunday Riley's CEO Glow is a luxurious oil for dry skin but uses a slower-acting derivative.
-DE gets the edge for anyone prioritizing brightening efficacy.
+DE gets the edge for shoppers prioritizing a classic brightening-serum format.

 Which Brand Wins by Skin Concern